-Driveway Installer: In these days of congested roads and restricted parking, more and more people are choosing to get a driveway built on their property in the UK.
-Being certain to always have an off-road parking spot is a big bonus, although it's reliant on whether you've got sufficient room to spare on your property or not.
-The additional advantage of extra security is also a deciding factor in some instances, and if you've got a driveway gate installed as well, this is even more significant.
+Driveway Installer: Driveway installation has become really popular in the UK at present, what with the current busy roads and limited parking in many neighbourhoods.
+Being guaranteed to always have a reserved parking spot is a big benefit, although it is subject to whether you've got adequate room to spare on your property.
+The added benefit of extra security can also be a deciding factor in some cases, and if you've got a driveway gate installed this is even more significant.

 What Type of Driveway is Best?
 Before deciding what type of driveway is right for your property, there are a few things that you will have to take into account.
 A few details that you would be sensible to think about - 1.
 Local authority planning permission - is planning permission needed for your driveway?
 2. How the land lies - is the area level or sloped?
 3. How successfully does your garden drain - does water collect where you're wanting to build your driveway?

-With driveway installers, similar to some other building related occupations, you've got to be mindful about exactly who you hire to let loose on your property.
-There are too many rogue traders and cowboys out there who will soon pocket your money and do an inferior job (or perhaps no job at all quite often!).
-Even if this means shelling out a bit more on the enterprise, you may as well have it done to a decent standard by a pro.
-The preferred choice will generally be a patio and driveway paver who's been been serving customers in the area for the past few years, and who has an outstanding reputation locally.
+With this sort of project, you have to be cautious of who you pick, because you naturally need to find someone who knows the score.
+There are too many rogue traders and cowboys out there who'll soon pocket your cash and do an poor job (or no work at all quite often!).
+Even if that means spending a bit more on the enterprise, you might as well have it done to a decent standard by an expert.
+It would be advisable to seek out locally based driveway installers who have been serving customers in the area for a good few years.

-When you are sifting through potential tradesmen to lay your driveway you must ask to see a portfolio of earlier projects, ask for some references from previous clients, check that they've got adequate insurance, ascertain how long they've been in business, find out what warranties they offer on their workmanship, ask if they are affiliated with a trade association like ANTSCA (the surfacing trade association).
+When vetting these paving contractors, you should at least ask to see a portfolio of earlier projects, ask for some references from previous clients, check that they've got adequate insurance, ascertain how long they've been in business, find out what warranties they offer on their workmanship, ask if they are affiliated with a trade association like ANTSCA (the surfacing trade association).

-Don't get carried away with these questions, but just ask enough to get a decent sense of the sort of person you are considering, so you're able to make an informed choice of tradesman.
-It is pretty much safe to consider that they're reliable and honest if they are quite happy to discuss all your concerns and answer all of these questions.
-If they act confrontational or hesitant when asked these kinds of questions, you can presume that they're hiding something or being less than truthful - so avoid them like the plague.
+Don't go overboard with this questioning, simply ask enough to get a decent sense of the kind of person you're considering, so you can make an informed choice of tradesman.
+If they are relaxed about answering all of your questions, you can consider that they are for the most part trustworthy.
+If they act in a hesitant or hostile way when asked these kinds of questions, you can presume that they're hiding something or being less than truthful - so don't touch them with a barge pole.

 Gravel Driveways

-The simplest and least expensive of all the available styles is the ubiquitous gravel driveway.
-In rural settings, gravel driveways are especially popular and can be very attractive despite their inherent simplicity.
-Because there's such an array of gravel colours and sizes, you should have no trouble finding one that you are satisfied with.
-A successful gravel driveway will need a well-defined and substantial edging, and a good substantial base layer of hardcore.
-The best quality gravel driveways result from applying three or four layers of stones, with each layer rolled and tamped and then left to settle down before laying the following layer.
-You will not need planning permission with a gravel driveway, seeing that it will be SuDS compliant no matter how big it is, or whether it is in your back or front garden.
-(Tags: Shingle Driveways, Aggregate Driveways, Gravel Driveways).
+The simplest and least expensive of all the available styles is the standard gravel driveway.
+In spite of their simplicity gravel driveways can be quite an attractive solution, particularly in rural locations.
+You should have no problem finding a kind of gravel that looks amazing in your garden, since there are an array of sizes and shades to choose from.
+For gravel driveways to be efficient they need a solid layer of hardcore, and firmly-bedded, substantial edging.
+The very best gravel driveways result from putting down three or four layers of stones, with every layer rolled and then left to settle before laying the next.
+You won't need to apply for planning permission with a gravel driveway, seeing as it will be SuDS compliant no matter how big it is, or if it is in your back or front garden.

 Asphalt Driveways